 Scissor Jack Press

-The steps for making a static press using a car scissor jack:
+This was my first press, I wanted something I could experiment with at home, in between classes.
+The following shows the steps for making a static press using a car scissor jack:

 The following is a picture of the finished press.